dkundih/DataLibrary/README.md

 # Kmeans
 This repository shows the application of KMeans algorithm in delivery planning.

-# LinearRegression
+# Linear regression
-This repository contains the DataFrame and Linear Regression Jupyter Notebook file with the code for prediction of Transport costs based on the the weight of an unit.
+This repository contains the DataFrame and Linear regression Jupyter Notebook file with the code for prediction of transport costs based on the the weight of an unit.
 Adjust the import folder to target the attached file in order to work properly.

-# MonteCarlo
+# Monte Carlo
 This repository shows an application of the vandal.MonteCarlo in a data science project and serves as a testing polygon for the vandal.MonteCarlo object changes.

-# NeuralNetwork_Cancer
+# Neural Network_Cancer
-This repository shows an application of the Neural Network algorithm on top of the cancer data with >95% accuracy.
+This repository shows an application of the Neural network algorithm on top of the cancer data with >95% accuracy.

-# NeuralNetwork_Transport
+# Neural Network_Transport
-This repository shows an application of the Neural Network algorithm on top of the public transport mode decision based on the individual's characteristics.
+This repository shows an application of the Neural network algorithm on top of the public transport mode decision based on the individual's characteristics.

 <h1 align='center'> A word from the author </h1>

 <img src='https://raw.githubusercontent.com/dkundih/dkundih/main/.logistics/BLUERED_GHiLI.jpg'/>

 <p align='center'>
-My name is <b>David Kundih</b> and I am a Master's student of <b>Logistics systems management</b> at the <b>University North</b>, currently specializing in <b>Digital Transformation of Logistics using Python.</b>
+My name is <b>David Kundih</b> and I am a Master's student of <b>Sustainable mobility and logistics</b> at the <b>University North</b>, currently specializing in <b>Digital transformation of traffic and logistics using Python.</b>
 </p>

 <h4 align='center'>My latest projects:</h4>